pantrypoints/sp/content/en/research/countries/china/xi/chapter-15e.md

 The historical responsibility of all-round and whole-process change.
 All political parties that carry out revolution have more or less taken some self-revolutionary actions, but the breadth and intensity of self-revolution determine the realm that different political parties can achieve.
-The self-revolution of the Communist Party of China is an all-round revolution and a revolution of the whole process, and it has the characteristics of active planning, conscious initiation, and independent control, including both revolution to itself and the cause it promotes, and is the unity of advancing the party's cause and strengthening self-construction.
+The self-revolution of the CCP is an all-round revolution and a revolution of the whole process, and it has the characteristics of active planning, conscious initiation, and independent control, including both revolution to itself and the cause it promotes, and is the unity of advancing the party's cause and strengthening self-construction.
 It is precisely on the basis of a sober understanding of